ooc-lang/ooc-lang.org/content/docs/tools/rock/drivers.md

 sources and partial recompilation is possible.
 Make accepts parallelism options similar to rock, e.g. with 8 cores, one might want to use `make -j7`.

+## CMake driver

+The CMake driver is similar to the make driver but generates a `CMakeLists.txt` file instead.
+The process looks like:

+    #!bash
+    # In project directory
+    rock --driver=cmake
+    cd build/
+    cmake .
+    make

+Note that CMake is itself a build file generator.
+In the example above we're using the default `Makefile` output of CMake, but it could be used to generate Visual Studio project files, XCode project files, etc.

 ## Android driver

 In spirit, the Android driver (invoked with `--driver=android`) is similar to